Cumulocity-IoT/c8y-docs/content/device-management-application/working-with-simulators.md

     content: "With the simulator you can create devices that simulate the same level of functionality as connected hardware devices.

-  A simulator uses a playlist to simulate messages that the device sends to the Cumulocity IoT platform.
+  A simulator uses a playlist to simulate messages that the device sends to the Cumulocity platform.
 A playlist is a series of instructions that the simulator executes one after the other.

   An instruction can either send a message (measurements, alarms, events, and inventory) or wait for a specified time (sleep).
 For each simulator, you can create instructions specifying what the simulator is supposed to do.